mirkovicUK/GDPR-Obfuscator/README.md

 ```
 from  src.gdpr_obfuscation import gdpr_obfuscator
 ```
-The tool will be invoked by sending a JSON string containing:<br>
+The tool should be invoked by sending a JSON string containing:<br>
-    the S3 location of the required CSV file for obfuscation<br>
+    the S3 location of the required CSV,JSON or parquet file for obfuscation<br>
     the names of the fields that are required to be obfuscated
 ```
 {